cultuurnet/stoplight-docs-best-practices/docs/API design/Error-responses.md

 ### 401 Unauthorized vs 403 Forbidden

-Use `401 Unauthorized` when a request should contain a bearer token but the token is missing or invalid.
+Use `401 Unauthorized` when a request should contain a bearer token but the token is missing, invalid, or **expired**.

 Use `403 Forbidden` when the request was correctly authenticated, but the authenticated user or client does not have sufficient permissions to perform the requested operation.